Gum Recession Treatment in Eatontown & Howell, NJ

 Progressive Periodontics & Implant Dentistry provides gum recession treatment in Eatontown and Howell, NJ.
 Call us today to learn more and schedule your appointment.

 Gum recession can happen for many different reasons.
-It may be a sign of the beginning stages of periodontal disease, it is important to seek treatment for receding gums as soon as possible from an experienced periodontist.
+It may be a sign of the beginning stages of periodontal disease, so it is important to seek treatment for receding gums as soon as possible from an experienced periodontist.

 Gum Recession Treatment Options